Dev-asi-sh/-Data-Analytics-and-Visualization-Job-Simulation/README.md

 ![Screenshot 2024-08-07 180630](https://github.com/user-attachments/assets/7904d28d-c5c1-4c7c-9bf1-355b6c53b76b)

 ### Business Problem
 Social Buzz, a leading social media marketing firm, is facing challenges in optimizing their social media campaigns and accurately measuring their impact.

-Despite having a robust online presence, Social Buzz struggles with:
+## Project Overview

+This repository contains the work I completed as part of an Accenture job simulation program.
+The project involved working on a brief provided by Social Buzz, a client of Accenture, under the guidance of Mae Mulligan, one of Accenture’s Managing Directors.

+### Objectives

+- Understand the client and business problem at hand.
+- Identify the requirements that need to be delivered for this project.
+- Identify tasks to focus on as a Data Analyst.

+## Key Tasks and Deliverables

+### As a Data Analyst, my focus included:

+1. **Understanding the Client and Business Problem**:
+    - Analyzing the client’s business problem and the context in which they operate.
+    - Reviewing the project brief and relevant data to understand the objectives.

+2. **Identifying Requirements**:
+    - Determining the data requirements for the project.
+    - Identifying key performance indicators (KPIs) and metrics to track.

+3. **Executing Tasks**:
+    - Collecting and cleaning data relevant to the project.
+    - Conducting data analysis to derive insights.
+    - Preparing visualizations and reports to communicate findings.

 ## Data Source:The bellow are the raw data set provided by Social Buzz
 - https://drive.google.com/file/d/1-vFB4DJOfN1LvimWH5BGwVO3QYZzmjp3/view?usp=sharing
 - https://drive.google.com/file/d/182ImylMUdPk25iR2pkMieB__D3O0adIO/view?usp=sharing